ToneFinance/alpha/fulfillment-engine/README.md

 ### On Startup

-1. **Pending Deposit Check**:
+1. **Multi-Vault Initialization**:
+   - Loads all configured vaults from environment variables
+   - Creates a separate fulfiller and event listener for each vault
+   - Each vault runs independently in its own goroutine

+2. **Pending Request Check** (per vault):
-   - Queries the contract for total number of deposits (`nextDepositId`)
+   - Queries each contract for total number of deposits (`nextDepositId`) and withdrawals (`nextWithdrawalId`)
-   - Checks each deposit to see if it's fulfilled
+   - Checks each request to see if it's fulfilled
-   - Automatically fulfills any pending deposits
+   - Automatically fulfills any pending deposits or withdrawals

-2. **Continuous Polling**:
+3. **Continuous Polling** (per vault):
-   - Every 12 seconds (configurable), queries for new `DepositRequested` events
+   - Every 12 seconds (configurable), queries for new `DepositRequested` and `WithdrawalRequested` events
-   - Extracts deposit ID and quote amount from events
+   - Extracts request IDs and amounts from events
+   - Processes requests concurrently across all vaults

 ### For Each Deposit

-3. **Token Calculation**: Calculates underlying token amounts based on basket weights fetched from the vault
+4. **Token Calculation**: Calculates underlying token amounts based on basket weights fetched from the vault
-4. **Approval**: Approves each underlying token for the vault to spend (once per token with max approval)
+5. **Approval**: Approves each underlying token for the vault to spend (once per token with max approval)
-5. **Fulfillment**: Calls `fulfillDeposit()` with the calculated amounts
+6. **Fulfillment**: Calls `fulfillDeposit()` with the calculated amounts
+7. **Confirmation**: Waits for transaction confirmation and logs success

+### For Each Withdrawal

+4. **Value Calculation**: Fetches the expected USDC value from the vault's oracle
+5. **USDC Approval**: Approves USDC for the vault to spend (if not already approved)
+6. **Fulfillment**: Calls `fulfillWithdrawal()` which transfers USDC to the user
-6. **Confirmation**: Waits for transaction confirmation and logs success
+7. **Confirmation**: Waits for transaction confirmation and logs success

 ## Example Output